pvillaverde/openttd-spanish-railsets/README.md

 [![GitHub license][license-shield]][license-url]

 Distributed under the GNU GPL-v3 License.
 See [LICENSE][license-url] on for more information.
-Exception are the RAIL, ELRL & RAVE sprites from Ubify, which are licensed under [CC BY-NC-SA 3.0.](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+Exception are the RAIL, ELRL & RAVE sprites from Ufiby, which are licensed under [CC BY-NC-SA 3.0.](https://creativecommons.org/licenses/by-nc-sa/3.0/).

 <!-- MARKDOWN LINKS & IMAGES -->